 Literate snippets about growing up and yawping old scribed by Elk Bellows

-In naming the email newsletter at my place of work at the start of 1994, I was named associate editor, the theory being that “more work is the best reward for a job well done.”
-I had suggested that the newsletter be named the Norman E-Mailer, and was asked to explain my reasoning:
+In naming the email newsletter at my place of work that start of 1994, I was named associate editor, the theory being that “more work is best reward for a job well done.”
+I had suggested the newsletter named the Norman E-Mailer, and was asked to explain my reasoning:

 INVOCATION TO NORMAN E-MAILER

 Slumped in my black hide chair, it creaks with my weight